fsantanna-uerj/FDC/labs/lab-02.md

 Em seguida, calcule e mostre:

-a) a área do triângulo retângulo que tem A por base e C por altura.
+- a área do triângulo retângulo que tem A por base e C por altura
-b) a área do círculo de raio C. (pi = 3.14159)
+- a área do círculo de raio C (pi = 3.14159)
-c) a área do trapézio que tem A e B por bases e C por altura.
+- a área do trapézio que tem A e B por bases e C por altura
-d) a área do quadrado que tem lado B.
+- a área do quadrado que tem lado B
-e) a área do retângulo que tem lados A e B.
+- a área do retângulo que tem lados A e B.

 ## 3.